herofilo/StormCat/StormCat/README.txt

 		- re-create every addon Catalogue
 		- refresh the Catalogue Index

-VERY IMPORTANT NOTE: version 1.10.0 is the last regular version of StormCat, in the sense that no further work on this tool is planned and no new features will be implemented.
-However, this does not mean StormCat has become an abandoned application, for as long as any bugs will be found, it will receive new updates to get them fixed.

 WHAT'S NEW:
 -----------
-* Asset list: if prop has animations associated, a new flag "[Animated]" will be added to ExtraInfo
+* Before checking/appending files/folders, checks whether the temporary folder exists.
+* Minor correction to help text
+* Added: PDF version of the full help text.

 Please refer to the VERSION HISTORY section for a complete history of changes in the program

 REQUIREMENTS
 ------------
-Microsoft .NET runtime version 4.x must be installed for the application to be properly executed.
+- Microsoft .NET runtime version 4.x must be installed for the application to be properly executed.
 Otherwise, an error will happen on launching.
+- The tool program must to be extrated into a folder with permissions for creating new files (configuration, databases/collections, indexes) and a temporary folder

 HOW TO USE: